Nobody Wants to Kiss a Duck – Best Approaches to Natural Looking, Fuller Lips

 I don’t smoke so why do I have “smoker’s lines”?!

 Think about how much movement occurs about the mouth on a daily basis and it is easy to imagine why collagen breaks down sooner here than many other places.
 Of course genetics and muscle habits play a role.
 I am often suggesting that clients stop chewing gum and sipping on straws.
 Sun damage will also lead to premature collagen loss.
 These lines can be addressed nicely with dermal filler, and more and more often now I am combining the dermal filler with platelet rich plasma (PRP) to further enhance the collagen stimulation achieved with the procedure, and sometimes also with collagens stimulating “smoothing threads” which can also be placed in regions where you want smoothing but not necessarily more volume.
 PRP is a portion of your own blood, obtained at the time of injection, which contains your growth factors and is injected using the same technique we use to inject dermal filler.
 Although it does not provide immediate volume the way dermal filler does, some clients opt to do this instead if they are looking for “the very most natural approach, without injection of any chemical substance”.
 Smoothing threads are available that can be placed with a needle technique and will provide some ongoing collagen stimulation in the region in which they are placed.
 They are often made of PDO, which is a suture material that has been used in medicine for many decades.
 And of course, we have many other procedures for collagen building such as laser and medical microneedling which can be used for surface smoothing.
 All of these options, which are beyond the scope of this discussion, can be used to combat age and sun damage related changes in the perioral region.
+You can also discuss more options on the My Botox LA Med Spa – coolsculpting deals.
 The benefits and expectations from each option can be reviewed with you by your experienced injector, so that you make an informed decision about how you would like to proceed.